Voz Veis

-Voz Veis was a Venezuelan sextet that released their last studio album "Acústico...
+Voz Veis was a Venezuelan boy band that released their last studio album "Acústico...
 Una Noche Común y Sin Corriente" in 2010.
 They recorded 7 studio albums; the first, Lo Mejor Aún Está Por Venir in 1997.
 The group had 6 lead singers: Carlos Labrador, Luis Fernando "Luigi" Castillo, Roberto Zambrano, Gustavo González, Santiago Castillo, and Luis Enrique Leal.

 After obtaining a contract in 2007 with local Venezuelan newspaper Diario La Verdad to distribute 10,000 copies (the minimum amount required by the Latin Grammy organization) of their album "¿Cómo Se Llega a Belén?", the group succeeded in competing in the 2008 Latin Grammy Awards and consequently won the Best Short Form Music Video for "Ven A Mi Casa Esta Navidad", produced by the Salto Angel Media company and Best Children's Album, becoming the first Venezuelans to earn awards in these categories.